College of Media Visiting Committee

 Former CEO, The PGA of America

-Through his stewardship, the Association developed long standing broadcasting agreements with CBS, NBC Universal, Turner Broadcasting and others to distribute the PGA’s premier events including the Ryder Cup and PGA Championship to record worldwide audiences.
-He also cultivated a relationship with acclaimed advertising agency Leo Burnett, leading to popular public service announcements for PGA members and steered an unprecedented new media strategy, including the creation of an alliance with Time Warner to enhance PGA.com, one of the leading golf Web sites.
+Steranka guided the Association in elevating the PGA brand as a global leader and celebrating the accomplishments of golf professionals as stewards of the game.
+He developed long standing broadcasting agreements with CBS, NBC Universal, Turner Broadcasting and others to distribute the PGA’s premier events including the Ryder Cup and PGA Championship to record worldwide audiences and cultivated an unprecedented new media strategy with Time Warner to make PGA.com one of the leading golf Web sites.

-Steranka is one of just 11 persons bestowed PGA Honorary Membership in the storied golf Association’s history, joining a prestigious list that includes former Presidents Dwight Eisenhower, Gerald Ford and George H.W.
+Steranka retired from the PGA in 2012 as one of just 11 persons in history to be named a PGA Honorary Member, joining a prestigious list that includes former Presidents Dwight Eisenhower, Gerald Ford and George H.W.
 Bush.
-In 2009, Steranka was honored with the March of Dimes Sports Leadership Award and in 2012 with the UJA-Federation’s Sports for Youth Award.
+In 2009, he was honored with the March of Dimes Sports Leadership Award and in 2012 with the UJA-Federation’s Sports for Youth Award.

-A 1979 graduate of West Virginia University with a B.S. in journalism, Steranka left Morgantown to work for the NBA’s Washington Bullets and Cleveland Cavaliers before he joined the renowned sports agency ProServ where he directed marketing campaigns for sports stars including Jimmy Connors, Michael Jordan and Florence Griffith Joyner.
+Steranka graduated from West Virginia University with a B.S. in Journalism and left Morgantown to work for the NBA’s Washington Bullets and Cleveland Cavaliers before he joined the renowned sports agency ProServ where he directed marketing campaigns for sports stars including Jimmy Connors, Michael Jordan and Florence Griffith Joyner.

-Joe and his wife, Joann, live in Palm Beach Gardens, Fla., and have two children, Alexandra who works for digital marketing agency Sharethrough in New York City and Stephen, a 2010 grad of WVU, who works for the Miami Marlins.
+Steranka and his wife, Joann, live in Palm Beach Gardens, Florida, and have two children, Alexandra Trestik who works for Soul Cycle in New York City and Stephen, a 2011 graduate of WVU, who works for the Miami Marlins.